Skip to contents

 The multiverse library then takes this user-declared syntax in the multiverse DSL and and compiles it into three separate, executable R expressions as shown in the figure below:

-More details on the branch() function can be found in the corresponding vignette(branch).
+More details on the branch() function can be found in the corresponding vignette("branch").

 Interfacing with the multiverse